 - Preheat the oven to 350 F (or 175 C).

-- Combine all ingredients into a large mixing bowl and stir well to combine.
+- Combine all the ingredients in a large mixing bowl and stir well to incorporate.

 - Spread mixture evenly into a parchment-lined 8x8 or 9x9 square baking pan.